vitaly-rudenko/streamline/README.md

 > The extension searches for files whose basename include the current file's basename.
 > Priority is given to files within the same parent folder name.
-> You can also enable global search across all workspace folders and enable stricter search query in the settings.

 ![Demo](docs/related_files.gif)